 The Greenbrier River Trail is a 77-mile maintained trail which was once part of the historic Chesapeake & Ohio Railroad.
 Converted into West Virginia's longest hiking and biking trail, this picturesque trail winds its way through along the Greenbrier River starting at North Caldwell to just south of Cass Scenic Railroad State Park.
 Offering something for just about every outdoor enthusiast – hiking, biking, horseback riding, fishing and cross-country skiing – the Greenbrier River Trail is a dream destination to get outside!

 Nothing says summer quite like a day trip to a local swimming hole.
-Take a tour of the local's favorite places for family fun in the sun by the water side, and see why swimming in the great outdoors is a Greenbrier Valley tradition.
+Take it from us, to truly enjoy the Greenbrier Valley, take a tour of our favorite places for family fun in the sun by the waterside.
+You will soon discover why swimming in the great outdoors is a Greenbrier Valley tradition.
 The region is home to many well know swimming areas including Blue Bend, Lake Sherwood and several stops along the Greenbrier River.

 Home to two caverns offering traditional tours as well as "wild caving" excursions, the opportunity for adventure in the Greenbrier Valley is plentiful.
 A dream spelunking aficionados and wannabes, Lost World Caverns in Lewisburg, or Organ Cave in Ronceverte offers special expeditions to such sites.
 If the names of passageways are any indication– "The Birth Canal," "Fat Man's Misery,” "Throne Room," and "Rock Slide" – adventure is out there!